Ladvien/Y-Babies/README.md

   5. Ability to communicate one-to-many.

 This repo contains the works, both tested and untested.
 Folders will be marked "Tested" and "Untested"

+Again, the purpose is to create a diminutive robot given the following constraints: Small size, total expense, functions, and individualized purposes.

+If there is a direct question, please contact: design@ubermentis.com